adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

  - Hit `Apply` → `Save changes` and Gitpod should be able to receive notifications.

-## Run integration on localhost with a proxy
+## Run integration on localhost using a proxy

 1. Clone this repository.